Crystal-Nest/harvest-with-ease/README.md

 With this mod you can just right-click on your crops to harvest and replant them in one go!
 It's also compatible with **almost any** modded crops, to ease your mind of one more thing!

-***Notes:***

-- *Although it's stated that the mod is required server-side only, when a client that does not have the mod connects to a server that does and tries to harvest a crop while holding a block, it causes block flashing.*
+*Although it's stated that the mod is required server-side only, when a client that does not have the mod connects to a server that does and tries to harvest a crop while holding a block, it causes block flashing.*
 *The only way to prevent this glitch is to set `require hoe` to `true`.*
-- *Since v9.0.0.0, the mod ID changed from `harvestwithease` to `harvest_with_ease` and depends on [Cobweb](https://modrinth.com/mod/cobweb).*
-  *When updating, backup your configuration file and install the new dependency!*

 ## **Features**